-11/21/13 … I wrote this post almost two years ago but it seems like a great fit for MamaKat’s writing prompt today: “Take a line from a song you love and turn it into the title of your next blog post.
+12/11/14 … I wrote this post almost tHREE years ago but it seems like a great fit for MamaKat’s writing prompt today: “Take a line from a song you love and turn it into the title of your next blog post.
 Let the content follow.”
 Easy.

 I saw Rock of Ages a few weeks ago with Ashley and Vanessa, both of whom are a few years younger than me.
 Enough younger than me that I felt that the show offered more in the way of their coming of age music than mine.
 Not that the show wasn’t good.
 But its music all surfaced for me at the end of high school.
 And when I think of ‘coming of age’ … at least musically … I think of the stuff that brought me from grade school into high school.
 I was there on August 1, 1981 ‘wanting my MTV’ when the station was first launched with the airing of The Buggles’ Video Killed the Radio Star.
 Truth be told, I still have that song and even another by The Buggles on my iPod.
 (I’d be surprised if anyone reading could even name another song by that band.)

 So, a few years later, when all of those early 80s (British) bands came together in the interest of aiding world hunger to produce a single called Do They Know it’s Christmas?, I was ALL in.
 I remember excitedly talking about it right after it was released with a bunch of kids in my Biology class.
 I bought the album that week.
 And thanks to the fact that it remained at my parents’ house, I still own it (as it wasn’t among the many casualties of my home lost to Katrina).

 I found it the other day and snapped a few pictures.